abhilashsiyer/ams/README.md

 ```
 ##  Features -

-This is an experiment I am trying and looking forward to add more features to this framework.
-As of today following steps are supported -
+This is an experiment I am trying and looking forward to adding more features to this framework.
+As of today following features are supported :

 ```
 Feature: Input value in a Sample Input Form